 - Whisk flour, cardamom, brown sugar, and salt together in a bowl.
 Add melted butter and stir with a silicone spatula or wooden spoon until a dough forms and no specks of flour remain.
-Using your hands, press two-thirds of dough into the tart pan with removable bottom.
+Using your hands, press two-thirds of the dough into a 9-inch tart pan with removable bottom.
 Press remaining dough into fluted sides of the pan.
 Press and smooth dough with your hands to even thickness.

 - Place pan on a wire rack set in a rimmed baking sheet and bake on the middle rack, until the top edges of the crust turn golden brown and firm to touch, 30 to 35 minutes, rotating pan halfway through baking.

 - Remove the tart from the oven and let it cool to room temperature.
 The crust can be made the day before.
 Cover it with plastic wrap and store at room temperature.

 - Chop the rhubarb into 1/2-inch pieces.
 Place the, rhubarb sugar and water in a 3-quart saucepan and bring it to a boil, only stirring enough to dissolve the sugar.
 Reduce the heat to medium-low and cook stir continuously until the rhubarb is broken down and soft.
 The final mixture will resemble a puree.

 - If the rhubarb starts to stick to the bottom of the pan as it is cooking, add more water 1 tablespoon at a time.
 When the rhubarb is done taste it and if it is too tart for your tastes add more sugar 2 tablespoons at a time until the desired sweetness is reached.